Protection Approaches

 Over the next few months, Kate and Andy kept returning to the same set of questions.
 Why do people so often turn away when confronted with evidence of mass violence?
 Why have governments repeatedly failed to prevent the world’s worst crimes?
 Why do those living in the Global North see both perpetrators and victims as somehow morally distant when identity-based violence plagues their own societies?
 Is the social fracture and democratic backsliding taking place in so many western democracies really so different?
 And why do we in the UK consider peacebuilding and civic education as things that are needed ‘over there,’ in other parts of the world, but not in Europe, the United States, or ‘at home’ in Britain?

-Over many conversations – and a couple of arguments – Kate and Andy agreed that no organisation had yet developed a comprehensive approach to these questions.
+Over many conversations Kate and Andy agreed that no organisation had yet developed a comprehensive approach to these questions.
 While sitting in a bar in Lusaka, Zambia, they used the back of a napkin to sketch out the ideas that would drive the establishment of Protection Approaches.

 Protection Approaches is a charity registered in England and Wales with charity number 1171433